AguaClara/filtration-theory/Fall 2018/Fall 2018 Report.md

 <img src="https://github.com/AguaClara/stars_filter_theory/blob/master/Fall%202018/Images/filter%20models.jpg?raw=true" heights=540 width=960>
 **Figure 3:** illustrates the appearance of 1 filter.

-5. The team constructed the three inlet pipes out of brass, although copper was also considered.
+5. The team constructed the three inlet pipes out of brass.
 Each inlet pipe is 10 cm in length.
-They were cut to have a rectangular orifice located 0.2 cm from the end of the pipe.
-The width of the hole will be 0.8 cm and the length 2.25 cm.
+The team cut a rectangular orifice located 0.2 cm from the end of the pipe.
+The width of the hole is 0.8 cm and the length 2.25 cm.
 These values are the same as the ones from the apparatus from previous years.
 This hole is meant to mimic the shape of the inlet pipes in the AguaClara plants in Honduras.
-The team capped the end of the pipe nearest the hole with brass.
+The team soldered brass to the end of the pipe that is submerged in the filter (the end nearer to the orifice).

 <img src="https://github.com/AguaClara/stars_filter_theory/blob/master/Fall%202018/Images/in%20pipe%20model.jpg?raw=true" heights=310 width=927>
 **Figure 4:** illustrates the appearance of the inlet pipe.